-Sheriff: A dozen inmates test positive for COVID-19 at Livingston Parish Jail
+Sheriff: A dozen inmates test positive for COVID-19 at Livingston Parish jail

 Latest Weather Blog

-Sheriff: A dozen inmates test positive for COVID-19 at Livingston Parish Jail
+Sheriff: A dozen inmates test positive for COVID-19 at Livingston Parish jail

 LIVINGSTON - A dozen inmates are currently quarantined at the Livingston Parish jail after testing positive for the coronavirus, Sheriff Jason Ard confirmed.